gboes/gboes.github.io/cv.md

 <details>
 <summary>2017: LMU Munich, B.Sc.
 Physics
 </summary>

 Thesis Topic: <em>Sequential Artificial Neural Networks for the Trigger of the Belle II Experiment</em>

 Analysis of artificial neural networks used for live analysis of data in a particle physics experiment in Tsukuba, Japan

-Thesis Supervisor: Christian Kiesling (LMU and Max-Planck Institute for Physics)
+Thesis Supervisor: Prof. Christian Kiesling (LMU and Max-Planck Institute for Physics)
 </details>

 <details>
 <summary>2016 &ndash; 2017: University of Cambridge
 </summary>

 Research Student, Department of Philosophy, Hughes Hall College
 </details>

 <details>
 <summary> 2016: LMU Munich, B.A.
 Philosophy
 </summary>

 Thesis: <em>Carnap’s ‘Aufbau’ in a Husserlian Context.
 Towards a phenomenological ‘Aufbau’ or a logicist phenomenology.</em>

 Thesis Supervisor: Christopher Erhard